loremipsumdonec/vscode-elasticdeveloper/README.md

     - Deploy an index template to the target environment
     - Retract the index template from the target environment
 - Query
-    - Autocomplete for Elasticsearch HTTP API
+    - Autocomplete for Elasticsearch REST API
     - Run a single query
     - Support for Bulk API, Multi Search API
     - Run multiple queries